banner

 if (queue == null) {

-// If the Thread does not have a specified MessageQueue, an error will be thrown
+// If this Thread does not have a specified MessageQueue, an error will be thrown

 RuntimeException e = new RuntimeException(